ACCESS THE COMPLETE LIBRARY OF COURSES & TUTORIALS

 Who is this course for?

-• Engineers and student engineers that want to build a deeper understanding of the mechanics of plate structures.
+• Engineers and student engineers that want to build a deeper understanding of the mechanics of shell structures and membrane behaviour.

 • Engineers that want to leverage the power of Python and in particular open-source tools for complex structural analysis.

-• Anyone who has completed Finite Element Analysis of Continuum Structures in Python and wants to expand on what was covered in that course.
+• Anyone who has completed Finite Element Analysis of Plate and Shell Structures: Part 1 - Plates and wants to expand on what was covered in that course.

 ℹ️ Completion Certificates